jnguyen143/piecemealapp/docs/endpoints.md

 - 0 - A general exception occurred.
 - 1 - The input arguments were missing or otherwise corrupted.
 - 2 - The specified recipe does not exist.

+#### Get Random Recipes
+`GET /api/recipe-info/get-random` - Returns a random list of recipes.

+Args
+- `source (str)`: Where to get the recipes.
+This value is optional (by default it is `cache`) and must be one of the following:
+  - `cache`: Only look up recipes stored in PieceMeal's own database.
+  - `external`: Only look up recipes from external sources (i.e. Spoonacular).
+These results will then be cached.
+  - `mixed`: Return a mixture (approximately half and half) of cached and external recipes.
+Any external recipes will be cached once they have been retrieved.
+- `limit (int)`: The maximum number of results to return.
+This argument is optional and by default is 10.

+Returns

+On success, a JSON object containing the following fields:
+- `success (bool)`: Whether the request was successfully completed.
+- `recipes`: A list of [`Recipe`](#recipe) objects.

+On failure, the possible error codes are:
+- 0 - A general exception occurred.
+- 1 - The input arguments were missing or otherwise corrupted.

 ### Global Ingredient Info
 #### Get Ingredient Info